antaldaniel/danielantal_eu/content/english/home/skills.md

   icon = "r-project"
   icon_pack = "fab"
   name = "R"
-  description = "I mainly work in the R language with Rmarkdown/Rshiny/bookdown/blogdown for reproducible reporting.
+  description = "I mainly work in the R language with Rmarkdown/Rshiny/bookdown/blogdown for reproducible reporting, and I am the author of two released packages on CRAN.
 I have experience in C++, Python, GAMS, Pascal, Javascript languages, too."

 [[feature]]
   icon = "language"